LifeForce Yoga Practitioner Training for Depression and Anxiety – Level 1

 Learn more about Rose Kress, E-RYT 500, C-IAYT, LFYP-2, YACEP

 Rickie Simpson, Ph.D., APRN-CNS, C-IAYT, BCPCC, E-RYT 200, LFYP-2/Mentor, is a board-certified Psychiatric-Mental Health Clinical Nurse Specialist specializing in individual, couples, group, and family therapy.
 She integrates complementary methodologies and techniques to offer a highly personalized, faith-consistent approach tailored to each client.
-Dr. Simpson is certified as a Yoga therapist, a Coherence Therapist, an Imago Relationship Therapist, a Professional Christian Counselor, a LifeForce Yoga Practitioner 2/Mentor, and a 200-hr Yoga teacher.
-She belongs to the International Association of Practitioners of Encounter-centered Couples Therapy and is also one of the primary international investigators for evaluating the efficacy of Encounter-centered couples therapy.
-Dr.…
+Dr. Simpson is certified as a Yoga therapist, a Coherence Therapist, an Imago Relationship Therapist, a Professional Christian Counselor, a LifeForce Yoga Practitioner 2/Mentor, a 200-hr Yoga teacher, a Phoenix Rising Yoga therapist, and a hypnotherapist.
+She belongs to the International Association of Practitioners of Encounter-centered Couples Therapy and is also one of the primary international investigators for evaluating…

 Learn more about Rickie Simpson, Ph.D., APRN-CNS, E-RYT 200, C-IAYT